politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

 connections back to the device from the remote server, without exposing the SSH service on the device to the entire public.

+This Worklet has a sister Worklet,
+[Reverse Shell - Ubuntu - Disable](../reverse-shell-ubuntu-disable/README.md) which shuts the SSH reverse tunnel off that the script creates.

 ## Before You Get Started
 This script is currently a POC and not suggested for production use.
 It's currently tested against Ubuntu 18.04 and nothing else.